 Article 15 of the Competition Law authorises the Board to conduct dawn raids.
 The firm, individuals and outside counsel are obliged to co-operate with the Board during the dawn raid.
 Refusal to grant the case handlers access to business premises can lead to an administrative fine.
-The fine is fixed at 0.5% of the relevant undertaking's turnover generated in the financial year preceding the date of the Authority's decision to impose the fine (if the party's turnover for this year is not available, the turnover generated in the financial year closest to the date of the decision to impose the fine will be taken into account).
-Each day the party does not allow the case handlers to carry out an on-site inspection will incur an additional fine of 0.05% per day.
+The fine is fixed at 0.5% of the relevant undertaking's turnover generated in the financial year preceding the date of the Authority's decision to impose the fine (if generated in the financial year closest to the date of the decision to impose the fine will be taken into account).
+Each day the party does not allow the case handlers to carry out an on-site inspection will incur an additional penalty of 0.05% per day.

-In any event, the relevant fine cannot be lower than a specific amount recalculated periodically by the Authority; the minimum fine for 2020 is

-TRY34,809 (currently approximately USD4,300 or EUR3,600).
+The relevant fine cannot be lower than a specific amount recalculated periodically by the Authority; the minimum fine for 2022 is TRY47,409 (currently approximately USD3,200 or EUR3,000).

-2.3 Restrictions on Dawn Raids
+Restrictions on Dawn Raids